-We are currently collating evidence of excellence against the accreditation six standards: shared decision making, leadership, safety, quality, wellbeing and professional development.
-We will be submitting this evidence to the ANCC in February 2020.
+In February 2020 we also submitted evidence to the ANCC.
+This was evidence of excellence against the accreditation’s six standards: Shared decision making, leadership, safety, quality, wellbeing and professional development.

 What are the benefits of the Pathway to Excellence accreditation for me?

-Successful accreditation will give us an international platform to showcase the exceptional innovation and research happening in our area.
+This accreditation gives us an international platform to showcase the exceptional innovation and research happening in our area.

-By achieving this accreditation, we will position ourselves as a destination of choice, both in the UK and globally.
-We will be able to clearly evidence that we are a forward-thinking and ambitious Children’s Hospital, bringing our profile in-line with some of the most recognisable institutions in the UK.
+It means we can position ourselves as a destination of choice, both in the UK and globally.
+We can clearly evidence that we are a forward-thinking and ambitious children's hospital, bringing our profile in-line with some of the most recognisable institutions in the UK.

-At an individual level, successfully achieving this accreditation will benefit each and every member of our Children’s Hospital team.
+At an individual level, the accreditation benefits each and every member of our children's hospital team and NUH as a whole.
 You will be working at an internationally-accredited Children’s Hospital, opening up further opportunities for your future career progression and ongoing development.

 We support a Shared Governance approach at Nottingham Children's Hospital.

 The Shared Governance model of leadership encourages personal and professional development whilst focussing on improving patient safety, patient experience and staff experience.

 Nottingham Children's Hospital is proud to have the following Councils: